 Furthermore, a high omega-6:omega-3 ratio is especially detrimental to carriers of certain genetic variations.
 For example, minor allele carriers of the APOA5 gene have elevated triglycerides levels and minor allele carriers of 5-lipoxygenase polymorphism in the gene promoter region exhibit increased risk for atherosclerosis.
 Other gene polymorphisms that are affected by this ratio include CD36 (a cell surface scavenger receptor) and TCF7L2 (a transcription factor).
 Lowering the omega-6:omega-3 ratio is particularly important for these variant carriers to prevent chronic diseases.

-The fatty acid composition as well as the omega-6:omega-3 ratio in common food sources are shown below (Fig. 2).
+Fig.2 shows the fatty acid composition as well as the omega-6:omega-3 ratio in common food sources.
 It is clear that many plant seed oils contain no omega-3.
 Long-term ingestion of these oils without supplementing omega-3 from other sources will gradually incur hyperimmune responses and associated chronic diseases.
 It is also clear that most animal-based fats are actually well-balanced with regard to the omega-6:omega-3 ratio (chicken fat is an exception), but due to the high percentage of saturated fat, consumption of animal fat still needs to be restricted in an appropriate amount.
 Overall, canola oil has the most balanced fatty acid composition, not only due to a good omega-6:omega-3 ratio, but also because it contains a high percentage of monounsaturated fat which is beneficial to human health.
 Olive oil, although moderately high in the omega-6:omega-3 ratio, also contains a high percentage of monounsaturated fat.
 Most importantly, olive oil also contains a high amount of antioxidants and the substance squalene that has been shown to have anti-cancer effects.
 Therefore, olive oil is another good choice of healthy food oil.
 Deep sea fish oils such as salmon fat are excellent sources of omega-3.
 Flaxseeds oil is also a rich source of omega-3.
 It is a good option to use for a omega-3 supplement.

 Once consumed from the diet and inside human cells, PUFAs are stored in the phospholipids of the cell and organelle membranes or in glycerides and phospholipids of lipid bodies in human cells.
 When needed, these fatty acids are released from phospholipids by PLA2 (phospholipase A2) and are further converted to signaling molecules.
 Shorter chain PUFAs, LA and ALA, can be further processed to produce longer carbon chains and more double bonds by the same set of enzymes (enlogases and desaturases).
 However, omega-3 and omega-6 fatty acids are not inter-convertible in human and animals.
 All the longer chain products derived from omega-3 fatty acids remain omega-3, and omega-6 derivatives remain omega-6 (Fig.3).
 For example, AA (omega-6) can be synthesized from LA (omega-6), but not from ALA (omega-3) in the human body.
 Similarly, DHA (omega-3) and EPA (omega-3) can be synthesized from ALA (omega-3), but not from LA (omega-6).
 In addition, both types are also precursors of (and share the enzymes to produce) signaling molecules that work through cell surface receptors like the GPCRs (G protein coupled receptors) as well as through nuclear hormone receptor transcription factors directly to regulate processes related to cardiovascular function and inflammation response.